solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 title: C-ing the web part 2: Lambda boogaloo
 author: tatut
 excerpt: >
-  Last time on in this series we created a web application front end in C.
+  Last time in this series, we created a web application front end in C.
   Now it's time to conquer the back end as well.
 Let's bring C to serverless back end programming by making an AWS Lambda custom runtime.
 tags: